[click for a short biography]

-A native of Detroit, Michigan, Grossman co-founded and served as artistic director of the Cambridge Early Music Project, a Boston-based organization that presented numerous concerts, highlights of which include include Schütz’s Musikalische Exequien and Bach’s Jesu, meine Freude and Magnificat.
-He is currently the harpsichordist of New York-based baroque ensembles PHOENIXtail, Fire & Folly, New York Baroque Incorporated, and Concitato, and was the founding harpsichordist of New York period instrument quartet Callisto Ascending.
-He is also a core member of the Sebastians and Bach Players of Holy Trinity.
-As a pianist, he has performed more than 120 outreach concerts in 13 states on tours organized by the Piatigorsky Foundation to help bring live classical music to small communities across the United States.
+A native of Detroit, Michigan, Grossman is the co-leader of the acclaimed baroque ensemble the Sebastians.
+He is also currently the harpsichordist of New York-based baroque ensembles PHOENIXtail, Fire & Folly, New York Baroque Incorporated, and was the founding harpsichordist of New York period instrument quartet Callisto Ascending.
+As a pianist, he has performed more than 160 outreach concerts in 14 states on tours organized by the Piatigorsky Foundation to help bring live classical music to small communities across the United States.
 Since 2009, he has been a faculty accompanist for the Berkshire Choral Festival, working with conductors Dale Warland, Philip Brunelle, Simon Carrington, Jane Glover, Heinz Ferlesch, Grant Gershon, Julian Wachner, Robert Page, Kent Tritle, Craig Hella Johnson, and Murry Sidlin.
+Grossman co-founded and served as artistic director of the Cambridge Early Music Project, a Boston-based organization that presented numerous concerts, highlights of which include include Schütz’s Musikalische Exequien and Bach’s Jesu, meine Freude and Magnificat.

 His teachers include Robert Page and Jameson Marvin in conducting; Louis Nagel in piano; Kenneth Weiss, Don O. Franklin, and Barbara Weiss in harpsichord; Mutsumi Moteki in coaching; and Riccardo Schulz in recording.
 He has performed in masterclasses of Harry Bicket, William Christie, Nicholas McGegan, Emma Kirkby, Jakob Lindberg, Fabio Biondi, Rachel Podger, Christopher Hogwood, Lisa Goode Crawford, Jacques Ogg, Edward Parmentier, Webb Wiggins, Robert Mealy (as harpsichordist); Thomas Hampson, Wolfram Rieger, Helen Donath, Thomas Enman, Golda Vainberg-Tatz, Lynn Rice-See (as pianist); and Kirk Trevor, Johannes Schlaefli, Mariusz Smolij, Rodney Eichenberger, Mathis Dulack, Kate Tamarkin, Peter Jaffe, Donald Portnoy, Paul Vermel (as conductor).